LPitonakova/pyCreeper/readme.md

 INCLUDING pyCreeper IN YOUR PROJECT
 ======================================

-Include the following directory in your interpreter path:
+Include the following directory in your python path, e.g. in ~/.profile:

-/DIRECTORY_WHERE_DOWNLOADED/pyCreeper-master/python
+export PYTHONPATH="${PYTHONPATH}:/DIRECTORY_WHERE_DOWNLOADED/pyCreeper-master/python"

 You can then use pyCreeper in your code as